CopperHelium/Electrorotation/README.md

 # Electrorotation
 Codes are updated with separate '.m' files with each step.

+***
+When choosing the files, see the upper comments of the jumped window for selecting to choose the right file formats.
+***
 First, run the "convertAVI.m".

 Second, run the "TdmsWavelet.m" and "VideoWavelet.m" to get the wavelet coefficients for tdms and avi files (I think it is better store these parameters for further use.)